-Although life was good during my last relationship, I secretly decided that having children would probably not be on my list of things to do.
+Children and multiple sclerosis?
+Although life was good in my last relationship, I secretly decided that having children would probably not be on my list of things to do.
 Not because of the lack of love, but because I didn’t want to pass on my illness to my future son or daughter.
-When we eventually talked about possibly mixing my illness with screaming babies and hectic lifestyle, I realised I made the right decision.
+When we eventually talked about possibly mixing my illness with his screaming babies and hectic lifestyle, I realised that in quiet, I made the right decision.

 Nothing registers anymore and talking gives way to trying to preserve that last bit of energy for what I am doing at that moment.
 Also with trigeminal neuralgia, the slightest sound or whiff of air against my cheeks can make me yelp.
-The only place I then need to be in is my bed.
-It’s the last place you imagine yourself being in when your child wants you to play.
+The only place I then need to be in, is my bed.
+It’s the last place you imagine yourself being in when your child want you to play.

 My relationship ended for reasons different than not wanting children, but it taught me a valuable lesson.
 When chronically ill with the possibility of passing your illness to your future children, being honest pays dividends, especially when a new relationship is on the cards.
 After all, MS is a life-changing event, but so is having children.
 It’s very much a personal choice, but also a very important one that cannot be ignored.

-© WVE and Ireland, MS and Me, 2011-2014.
-Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to WVE and Ireland, MS and Me with appropriate and specific direction to the original content.
+© Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2014.
+Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.